4 reasons your nose can feel stuffy in winter

 As soon as the Winter hits, your head and nose seem to be more congested than ever.
 But why?
 Read on to find out.

-‘Tis the season—to be stuffy.
-Unfortunately, Winter weather can cause an uptick in nasal congestion, or "stuffy nose," which, according to the Mayo Clinic occurs when nasal and adjacent tissues and blood vessels become swollen with excess fluid.
-One minute you’re fine, the next you have difficulty breathing and feel clogged up like crazy.
+’Tis the season—to be stuffy.
+Unfortunately, Winter weather can cause an uptick in nasal congestion, or “stuffy nose,” which, according to the Mayo Clinic occurs when blood vessels in the nose become swollen with excess fluid.
+One minute you’re fine, the next you have difficulty breathing and feel clogged.
 It’s not a fun feeling, and a stuffy nose can be caused by more than just falling temperatures.
 Read on for some common causes of nasal congestion and self-care remedies that could make breathing easier again.

 Reason #3: A cold lasting longer than you think

-The average adult has at least two to three colds each year.
+On average, adults have at least two to three colds each year.
 And truthfully, while symptoms peak around day two or three, a stuffy nose caused by a cold could last up to two weeks.
 So even if your sore throat or cough has subsided, you could still feel stuffed up.
 Keep hydrating with lots of fluids — water especially, which helps thin secretions in your nasal passages.
-And when you find yourself tossing and turning at night, uncomfortable because you’re stuffy, try Breathe Right nasal strips, which instantly open your nose for a more restful night's sleep.
+And when you find yourself tossing and turning at night, uncomfortable because you’re stuffy, try Breathe Right nasal strips, which instantly open your nose to help achieve a more restful night’s sleep.
 The 3M adhesive will keep your strip secure all night long so you can wake up feeling refreshed.

 Reason #4: Deviated septum

 When it comes to stuffy noses, your own anatomy could be working against you.
 If you have a deviated septum, which means your nasal septum is significantly moved over to one side (making one nasal air passage smaller than the other), you could feel stuffed up more than those with a straight septum, especially when you have a cold or are experiencing allergies.
-Some people are born with deviated septums, others get them from sports injuries or other accidents.
-While some cases require surgery, you can often treat this kind of nasal obstruction with medications that decrease swelling or nasal dilators that work to open up the nasal passages.
+Some people are born with a deviated septum, others get it from sports injuries or other accidents.
+While some cases require surgery, you can often treat this kind of nasal obstruction with medications that decrease swelling or nasal dilators that work to open up the nose.